Frequently asked questions

 Can I take someone with me?

 Normal practice is that the patient is the sole passenger.
-However, if there are exceptional circumstances and the patient needs to be accompanied, that person will be uplifted from the patient’s home at the same time as the patient and will undertake a Lateral Flow Test for Covid prior to the drive – we will consult the driver to make sure he/she is happy to take an extra passenger.
+However if the patient needs to be accompanied, that person will be uplifted from the patient’s home at the same time as the patient and will undertake a Lateral Flow Test for Covid prior to the drive – we will consult the driver to make sure he/she is happy to take an extra passenger.
 If the patient is a child we would always insist the child to be accompanied by an adult.

 Patients and any accompanying passenger must be able to get into and out of the volunteer’s vehicle on their own.
 Our volunteers are not trained in lifting people and will not do so.
 We have a duty of care towards to those being conveyed but also to the welfare of our volunteers.

 Should the patient be a wheelchair user, they must arrange for someone to be at their home at the time of pick up to assist getting into the BC4U vehicle and also be available to assist there at the time of return.
-BC4U will arrange for a hospital porter and wheelchair to give assistance on arrival and departure.
+The patient must arrange for a hospital porter and wheelchair to give assistance on arrival and departure at the place of treatment.

 Otherwise the patient will have to travel with the Scottish Ambulance Service who provide ambulances to patients who need support to reach healthcare appointments due to mobility needs.